+There are three different flight programs: Set Manoeuvre flight, Freestyle flight and Music Freestyle flight.
 Before the flight the pilot has to be officially called.
 The MA can be flown or be carried to the flying area.
-The flight begins in the compulsory schedule when the MA leaves the start box; in freestyle with the announcement of the start.
-In the compulsory schedule the pilot is allowed to restart his engine once only after an autorotation.
+The Set Manoeuvre flights begin when the MA leaves the start box.
+The Freestyle flights begin with the announcement of the start.
+The pilot is allowed to restart his engine only in the Set Manoeuvre flights and only then only once after an autorotation.